o3de/o3de.org/content/docs/user-guide/features/visualization/animation/animation-editor/jack-locomotion-sample.md

 ---
-description: ' Use the Simple Jack Locomotion sample level to learn how the O3DE Animation Editor uses actors, motion sets, and animation graphs to control character behavior. '
+description: ' Use the Simple Jack Locomotion sample level to learn how the Lumberyard Animation Editor uses actors, motion sets, and animation graphs to control character behavior. '
 title: Simple_JackLocomotion Sample